HSF/hsf.github.io/_gsocblogs/2022/blog_Rucio_NimishBongale.md

 Central to the functionality of the Rucio WebUI is the ability to create rules with just a few clicks.
 Once a rule is created, the rule automatically reflects in the List Rules page, owing to the implementation of the global store using the React Context API.

-Thanks to the foundational work done by @Valentina for this page, I was able to get the end-to-end flow working post some refactoring.
+Thanks to the foundational work done by [@elizabethh777](https://github.com/elizabethh777) for this page, I was able to get the end-to-end flow working post some refactoring.
 This included swapping out direct `fetch` calls with `RucioClient`, stronger type definitions, and CSS changes.

 **Step 1:**